SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/editor.md

 If you click text content, a text editing toolbar is displayed.

-The global menu is always displayed at the bottom left of the content area.
+The global menu is always displayed at the lower left of the content area.

 ## Edit text and images